Leaving a Legacy for Endangered Species Conservation

 If you want to make a simple, tax-wise gift, you can name the Center as a beneficiary for part or all of what remains in your retirement account when you no longer need it.
 This includes your individual retirement accounts (IRAs), Keogh plans, 401(k) plans, 403(b) plans and other qualified pension plans.
 The proceeds of these plans will be distributed outside probate and are entirely free from federal estate tax.

 The American Taxpayer Relief Act of 2012, passed in December, 2012, reinstated the IRA charitable rollover for 2013.
-Donors age 70 1/2 are once again eligible to move up to $100,000 from their IRAs directly to qualified charities without having to pay income taxes on the money.
-There is no gaurantee that this will be available in 2014.
+Donors age 70 1/2 were once again eligible to distribute up to $100,000 from their IRAs directly to qualified charities without having to pay income taxes on the money distributed.
+As of this time, although there are bills pending, Congress has not yet elected to reinstate the law for 2014.
+We will keep you apprised of ongoing congressional developments.

 For more details, click here.